wpmetabox/docs/_docs/save-wysiwyg-content-post-content.md

 ---
-title: How to save WYSIWYG content as post content
+title: Save WYSIWYG content as post content
 ---

 Sometimes you want to move the traditional editor for the post to another location, probably inside a meta box.
 It will keep everything more organized.
 For example, if you have an event post type, then you might have the following data: